dikortis/LetsTalkETC/Episodes/Episode_5.md

 **Christian Seberino:**
-ok yeah I had a question for
+ok yes I had a question for
 people that aren't big investors that are listening so it might seem like this black magic and mysterious thing that you guys do and I remember personally
-Barry Silbert started getting bullish on et Cie and he came made a big investment and he was one of the early proponents of it and I remember thinking you know that's impressive that he's sticking his neck out like that with his money and every right so that he's so confident and he I guess he has his method of analyses and but uh I don't know if everybody would have the confidence to stick their neck out with the new technology like he did can you say something about how you
+Barry Silbert started getting bullish on
+ETC and he came made a big investment and he was one of the early proponents of it and I remember thinking you know that's impressive that he's sticking his neck out like that with his money and every so that he's so confident and he I guess he has his method of analyses and but I don't know if everybody would have the confidence to stick their neck out with the new technology like he did can you say something about how you